Penny Tranter: Biography

-Penny is now a Met Office Advisor working with emergency responders and planners, specialising in severe weather.
+Tranter is now a Met Office Advisor working with emergency responders and planners, specialising in severe weather.
 She is based in SW England, and remembers vividly the severe winter of 2013/14, when she worked closely with the emergency community involved in the response and recovery of the Somerset Levels flooding.

 Sailing is a lifelong hobby, and during London 2012 she was able to combine this passion with her weather forecasting skills.
-Penny was a member of the successful Met Office forecasting team for the sailing events in Weymouth for the Olympics and Paralympics.
-Since then, Penny has presented the weather brief for the 2015 and 2017 Fastnet Races to the competing yachtsmen and yachtswomen taking part in this iconic sailing challenge.
+Tranter was a member of the successful Met Office forecasting team for the sailing events in Weymouth for the Olympics and Paralympics.
+Since then, Tranter has presented the weather brief for the 2015 and 2017 Fastnet Races to the competing yachtsmen and yachtswomen taking part in this iconic sailing challenge.

-Penny is a Chartered Meteorologist, member of the Royal Meteorological Society and a STEM (Science, Technology, Engineering, Maths) ambassador for the Met Office.
+Tranter is a Chartered Meteorologist, member of the Royal Meteorological Society and a STEM (Science, Technology, Engineering, Maths) ambassador for the Met Office.
 She often gives talks and presentations on weather, specialising in sailing weather and weather forecasting.